-How to Get the Current Page URL Using page.url() in Playwright
+How to Get the Current Page URL in Playwright Using page.url()

 Get the Current Page URL Using page.url() in Playwright